emiliochinchilla/Habit-Tracker/README.md

     Navigate to the project directory:

     cd python-journey

 Create a .env file in the project directory and add your Pixela API token:

     TOKEN=your_pixela_api_token

-    Install the required dependencies:
+Install the required dependencies

-pip install -r requirements.txt

 Usage

 Run the application:

-python main.py
+    python habit-tracker.py

     Use the calendar to select the date and enter the number of minutes spent on Python that day.
     Click the "Add", "Update", or "Delete" button to manage your progress.